Loaded Bacon Potato Soup

 This soup will continue to thicken as it cools, so if you’re reheating leftovers, you might need to thin it out with a splash of milk or broth.

-• Use starchy potatoes (Russet/Idaho) – they break down better and make soup creamier
+- Use starchy potatoes (Russet/Idaho) – they break down better and make the soup creamier

-• Cut potatoes same size (about 1/2 inch) for even cooking
+- Cut potatoes the same size (about 1/2 inch) for even cooking

-• Sharp cheddar gives best flavor – pre-shredded won’t melt as smoothly
+- Sharp cheddar gives the best flavor – pre-shredded won’t melt as smoothly

 • Beer: Brown ale or stout